Finchley Central (game)

 It is clear that the ‘best’ time to say Finchley Central is exactly before your opponent does.
 Failing that it is good that he should be considering it.
 You could, of course, say ‘Finchley Central’ on your second turn.
 In that case, your opponent puffs on his cigarette and says, ‘Well… Shame on you.’

 Finchley Central became the basis for the game Mornington Crescent in the BBC Radio 4 series I'm Sorry I Haven't a Clue.
 A 1976 variant where the first person to think of Finchley Central station loses has been suggested as a possible origin for The Game.

-In a similar game played in Slavic countries, kaladont, each player has to say a word starting with the last two letters of the previous player's word, and the player who can't continue loses the game.
-There are many words ending in unplayable combinations (like "kaladont"), but it is often considered poor form to end the game quickly even if all players are good.